Presenting the 2023 LCEA

 Attending SUNY Geneseo, studying Communications

 Adryanna, known by all as Nana, is an AP student active in soccer, tennis, track, band, chorus, and student government.
 She has also been a participant in and/or officer of NHS, International Club, Class Council, Pony Express, and Student Council.
 Adryanna is a Frederick Douglass and Susan B. Anthony Award recipient, with over 100 hours of community service to her credit.
-In addition to these involvements and accomplishments, she also waitresses at a local restaurant, and has done so for the past two years.
+In addition to these involvements and accomplishments, she has also waitressed at a local restaurant for the past two years.
 Her AP English Teacher describes her as kind, inquisitive, intelligent, hardworking, and funny.
 “Ask Nana – she’ll know,” “Nana can do it,” “See what Nana thinks.” are all things commonly heard around school, spoken by students and staff alike.
 In her scholarship application essay, Adryanna reflected on her sometimes-challenging experiences as a minority student in a small town and how she has turned that into opportunity through hard work and dedication to be a motivational leader and mentor for others.
 SUNY Geneseo will welcome Adryanna into its Communication program this coming fall where she will begin her path toward a career in Human Resources or Public Relations with a focus on pushing boundaries and striving to elevate all people.

 Dansville High School and Genesee Valley BOCES Sports Science Academy